redis/redis-doc/commands/hmget.md

 @complexity

-O(N) (with N being the number of fields)
+O(N) where N is the number of fields being requested.

-Retrieve the values associated to the specified _fields_.
+Returns the values associated with the specified `fields` in the hash stored at `key`.

-If some of the specified _fields_ do not exist, nil values are returned.
+For every `field` that does not exist in the hash, a `nil` value is returned.
-Non existing keys are considered like empty hashes.
+Because a non-existing keys are treated as empty hashes, running `HMGET` against a non-existing `key` will return a list of `nil` values.

 @return

-@multi-bulk-reply specifically a list of all the values associated with the specified fields, in the same order of the request.
+@multi-bulk-reply: list of values associated with the given fields, in the same order as they are requested.